sunnamed434/BitMono/docs/developers/do-not-resolve-members.rst

     }

-This is also was wrong because if you will try to get access to the ``type.Methods``, etc, methods are not sorted, use specificly what you need, for example:
+This is also was wrong because if you will try to get access to the ``type.Methods``, etc, methods are not sorted, use specificly what you need, for example.

-- Need access to the types and methods?
-Then do this:
+Need access to the types and methods?
+Then do this.

 .. code-block:: csharp